fiolj/sparta/doc/web/stats_modify.rst

 setting is used.
 A setting of *none* clears all previous settings, reverting all values to their default format.

-NOTE: The stats output values *step* and *atoms* are stored internally as 8-byte signed integers, rather than the usual 4-byte signed integers.
+.. note:: The stats output values *step* and *atoms* are stored internally as 8-byte signed integers, rather than the usual 4-byte signed integers.
 When specifying the *format int* option you can use a "%d"-style format identifier in the format string and SPARTA will convert this to the corresponding 8-byte form when it is applied to those keywords.
 However, when specifying the *line* option or *format M string* option for *step* and *natoms*, you should specify a format string appropriate for an 8-byte signed integer, e.g. one with "%ld".

 The *every* keyword allows a variable to be specified which will determine the timesteps on which statistical output is generated.
 It